 This follows on from Spirals in Time my book about the wonders of seashells and the animals that make them (published in 2015 by Bloomsbury).
 Spirals was chosen as a Book of the Week on BBC Radio 4, a book of the year by the Times, the Guardian, the Economist and Nature and short-listed for the Royal Society of Biology’s book award.

 Here are some things people have written about Spirals in Time.

 Before that, my first book Poseidon’s Steed (Penguin 2010) was about seahorses, the only animals in which it’s the males that get pregnant and give birth and the only fishes that have a neck.
 Here are some radio interviews I did talking about these peculiar little creatures.

 I also take part in lots of live events, festivals and lectures.
-Among of my favourites, and available to watch again online, are my Lost Lecture in an abandoned lighthouse and my talk about seashells and molluscs for a young audience at the Royal Institution.
+Among of my favourites, and available to watch again online, are my Lost Lecture in an abandoned lighthouse and my talk about seashells and molluscs at the Royal Institution.

 Here is a schedule of my upcoming speaking engagements.
 Do get in touch if you’d like me to come and give a talk or take part in an event.

 You can hear me regularly on BBC radio, on programmes like Inside Science, Shared Planet, Outlook and Weekend.
 I was also on Saving Species and Home Planet on Radio 4, which are both now off the air but are archived on the BBC iplayer.